5 Days in Calabria, Italy: What to Do, See and Eat

 You can't really miss out on eating pizza when in Italy.
 And in Calabria, you can find really good pizza, like the one in the picture above at Bob Alchimia A Spicchi!

-As mentioned before, Calabria is famous for its spicy dishes because they grow the best Chili in the whole country!
+As mentioned before, Calabria is famous for its spicy dishes because they grow the best Chilli in the whole country!
 So if you like chili and/or spicy food, then you will find yourself in spiciness heaven.

 Calabrian bomb